26.4. Similarity of goods and services

 4.3 Closely related goods and services

-The test for closely related is not explicitly defined in the same manner as goods and services of the same description.
+The test for closely related is not defined in the same manner as goods and services of the same description.

 The term “closely related” recognises that goods and services are different things.
 There will be classes of goods which are similar to each other.
 There will also be classes of services which are similar to each other.
 But the word “similar” does not apply as between goods and services.
 So there must be some other form of relationship between the services covered by one mark and the goods covered by another to enable the goods or services in question to be described as “closely related”.